Kurorin-fs/Kuro_B787-8_Installer/index.md

 - Convert liveries from the installer.
   >(Keep in mind that third party Liveries are not supported by me.)
 - Update B787-10 from Content Manager
+- maybe because of interference from outdated Light/Improvement Mod (e.g.:NewLight mod)
+  Fix: Remove mods for B787-8 from Community
+  >If you’ve been using Newlight, Remove:
+  >z-Newlight-settinglight-AS-B787-10
+  >z-Newlight-settinglight-Kuro_B787_8

 </details>